kyma-project/kyma-environment-broker/docs/03-16-deprovision-retrigger-cronjob.md

 ## Prerequisites

 Deprovision Retrigger Job requires access to:
-- KEB database, to get the IDs of the instances with not completed steps.
+- the KEB database to get the IDs of the instances with not completed steps
-- KEB, to request SKR deprovisioning.
+- KEB to request SKR deprovisioning

 ## Configuration